-When freight finds its wind: a week of strength across the dry bulk seas
+A week of mild corrections across the dry bulk market

 The dry bulk market closed the week ending May 8, 2026, with broad-based gains across vessel segments, as Capes and Kamsarmaxes led a renewed surge in global freight sentiment